 00:38:44 I decided let's try the other direction.

-00:38:46 So let's try to solve the mind body problem with the theory of consciousness on its own terms.
+00:38:46 So let's try to solve the mind body problem with a theory of consciousness on its own terms.

 00:38:51 So first start with consciousness

 00:38:53 and say propose as a scientific hypothesis that consciousness is fundamental get a mathematical model of it